luizkowalski/devcontainer-rails/README.md

 default: &default
   adapter: postgresql
   encoding: unicode
-  host: postgres
+  host: postgres # This is the name of the container in the docker-compose.yml file
-  username: postgres
+  username: postgres # This is the default username for the postgres image
-  password: postgres
+  password: postgres # This is the default password for the postgres image
   pool: <%= ENV.fetch("RAILS_MAX_THREADS") { 5 } %>

 development: